 allow from YOURIPNUMBER

 You can put different IP addresses in there if you move quiet a lot but if one is enough for you, that is fine as well.
-Now when someone tries to access the login page of your blog they will get this message:
+Now when someone tries to access the login page of your site they will get this message:

 Forbidden.
 You don’t have permission to access /wp-admin on this server.